 When you ask for 8-10 pages for the sample translation, does that include the text in the original language?

 Please send 8-10 pages of translated text, meaning that the full file will be longer than that, since it will include the original.
 Please submit your translation and the corresponding original-language text as one document.
+(You may scan your original text, create a PDF, and combine this PDF with the PDF of your translation before uploading, OR you may paste clear, high-quality images of the original text into the same Word document as your translation.)

 Am I allowed to propose a project that is already underway, or must it be one that I have not yet started?